Georges Rasetti (painter, born 1851): Paintings and artwork

-Georges Rasetti's work has been offered at auction multiple times, with realized prices ranging from USD $1,841 to USD $22,354 depending on the size and medium of the work.
-Since 2007, the record price for Rasetti at auction is USD $22,354 for Le Chemin, sold at Boisgirard-Antonini in Paris, France, in 2019.
+Georges Rasetti's work has been offered at auction multiple times, with realized prices ranging from US$1,841 to US$22,354 depending on the size and medium of the work.
+Since 2007, the record price for Rasetti at auction is US$22,354 for Le Chemin, sold at Boisgirard-Antonini in Paris, France, in 2019.

 Personal life

 Georges Joseph Rasetti was born in Paris, France, on 15 January 1851.
 He was the son of the ornamental sculptor Victor Auguste Rasetti (1824-1898) who owned a workshop at 18 rue Pierre-Charron in Paris, France.

 In 1886, Rasetti married Céline Alexandrone Constance Chaudet (1863-1941), sister of Georges Alfred Chaudet.

 Georges Chaudet was a painter, photographer and art dealer for Paul Gauguin.
 George Chaudet died in 1899.
 Georges Chaudet was a member of the Société des Artistes Français, with whom he exhibited.
 Georges Chaudet met Gauguin in the Breton village of Douarnenez, in Brittany, France, and became Gauguin's friend and art dealer until Chaudet's death.
 In 1891, Chaudet participated in a group exhibition in Pont-Aven together with Gustav Loiseau and Armand Séguin.
 The refined colors and hieratic style of his landscapes and still life paintings betray the influence of both Gauguin and Cézanne.

 Rasetti's son with Céline Chaudet was named Georges Estrel Rasetti.
 Georges Estrel Rasetti, who sometimes signed his paintings as Estrel, was also a painter and sculptor.
-Georges Estrel Rasetti exhibited in the painting competition at the 1928 Summer Olympics in Amsterdam, The Netherlands.
+Georges Estrel Rasetti exhibited in the painting competition at the 1928 Summer Olympics in Amsterdam, the Netherlands.
 His painting was an oil on canvas painting called Cross-country that was 80x117 cm.
 In addition, Georges Estrel Rasetti also participated in the painting event in the art competition at the 1924 Summer Olympics in Paris, France.

 Rasetti's daughter, Alice Eléonore Anne Rasetti (1894-1944), was an artist in her own right, making hundreds of French character stockinette dolls over the course of her lifetime.
 For example, Cloth Man from Brittany, France and Normandy French Character Dolls.